 What about you?
 If you decide not to work, because you don’t want to catch the virus, or if you are in quarantine, or unable to leave an area as a precautionary measure, your disability insurance will not cover it.
 Disability insurance only covers income loss due to illness or a (physical) inability to work, and that is not the case in the example described above.
 If you contract the coronavirus and become ill, the disability insurance will pay.

-No. You cannot order your employees to come to work.
+The government removed the work from home advice on 15 March.
 If your employees do have to work on site, it is up to you to provide a safe working environment for your employees.
 This includes minimising the risk of them contracting coronavirus by providing the means to disinfect work stations, and proper ventilation.
-If the work cannot be done from home, make sure your employees are able to keep a safe distance.
-Even though 1.5 metres' distance is no longer required, it is still strongly advised.

 Rijksoverheid.nl has prepared several information posters about the coronavirus, available in several languages.